pygeode/pygeode-docs/basic_ops.rst

   In [6]: print t2.Temp.mean('lat', weights=False)

-Alternatively, you can specify your own weights to use, in the form of a Pygeode variable with the same axes as those you would like to weight:
+Alternatively, you can specify your own weights to use, in the form of a PyGeode variable with the same axes as those you would like to weight:

 .. ipython::